stackblaze/logs-drilldown2/README.md

 **2. Showing of services** - Services are shown based on volume and are lazy-loaded.
 Metrics and logs are queried only for services that are scrolled to.

 **3. Previously selected services** - Previously selected services are displayed at the top of the list for easier access.
+* Services can also be manually "favorited" by clicking the star on the service.
+Previously selected services are not shared between users.

 **4. Searching of services** - The search input can be used to filter services that include the specified string.